12 Sneaky Ways the Media Distorts Our View of Reality

 The very close up images that you see in some scenes of a movie, if transposed in physical reality, would fall within that personal space but you can’t respond to your instinct to step back or move along.
 Instead you subconsciously feel confronted or invaded.
-You can’t step your mind back so it reacts in a subtle mesmerised way.
+You can’t step your mind back so the person gets mesmerized.

 Because it invades personal space it’s not so easy to be objective about it.
 You experience it but with limited objectivity.
 You get an immersive experience – one that you are happy to disassociate from once the scene has moved on or the movie ends.

-8. Over-focus on dark aspects of human behaviour
+8. Over-focus on dark aspects of human nature

-Bad news sells they say, but did they ever try to sell good news instead of this daily spotlighting of war zones, street crime, domestic crime, terrorists and terrorism?
+Bad news sells they say, but did they ever try to sell good news instead of this daily spotlighting of war zones, street crime, domestic crime and terrorism?
 Then there is the use of dark symbolism and sexual debasement in most music videos.
 It’s quite an onslaught.

 A story about a good deed or positive development is usually reported like a ‘by the way’ at the end of the news segment (before sports).
 It’s treated like it’s out of the norm and pretends to be light relief from the heavy negative news that preceded it.
 When the news reports a personal triumph it’s usually framed as an isolated case with no wider implications.
 Collective triumphs are rarely reported.

 We’ve had TV for over 60 years, cinema for more than 100 years, yet we are still fed the same old ideological diet.
 War is still peddled as being part of the human psyche instead of its real nature, a heartless mass manipulation to feed an industrial war machine.
-[Let’s hope that a country’s military capability, so meticulously crafted over the decades, isn’t turned against its citizens one day.]
 Movies about crime, gun men, terrorism, revenge junkets and heists still dominate the media diet.

-In its wake, ideals are destroyed; remakes and sequels are stripped down (goodness gutted) and a darker interpretation given.
+In its wake ideals are destroyed.
+Remakes of classic stories and sequels are stripped down (goodness gutted) and a darker interpretation given.
 They have done this with children’s stories (the classics) like Little Red Riding Hood and Sleeping Beauty (Maleficent), and a once popular Australian teenage TV series called H2O.
 There are no more heroes in the sense of role models.

-In the guise of showing people as they really are, human drama stories will portray the main characters ‘losing it’, families in screaming matches, characters reacting with hysterics and flailing while spraying the F-word like a backward teenager.
+In the guise of showing people as they really are, human drama stories will portray the main characters ‘losing it’ with families shown in screaming matches and stylized dysfunction.
 In the past they used to care about portraying qualities like dignity and stoicism.